Home DestinationsGermany 4 Days in Berlin Trip Report

 IMG_0335

 This Christmas Market was by far one of the best things we did!
 It cost us €1 each to get in (the other markets in Berlin – there about about 60 – are free to get in, but this one is very much worth it!)
-We were greeted by 10′s of stalls, selling hot food, something sweet and mulled wine.
-Beyond these were stalls and stalls, selling handmade items and crafts.
-A lot of them had the sellers making their items there and then and then putting them out on display as they were ready.
-It was a brilliant market and put all the ones we have here at home every year to shame.
-We bought the last 2 handmade reindeer Christmas tree decorations – I love them!
+We were greeted by rows of stalls selling hot food, sweet treats and mulled wine.
+Beyond these were stalls selling handmade items and crafts.
+A lot of them had the sellers making their items there and then, putting them out on display as they were ready.
+It was a brilliant market and put all the ones we have here in the UK to shame.
+The market was jam packed, but didn’t feel chaotic or claustrophobic.
+There was was a great atmosphere and full of people just having a great time.

 IMG_0345 IMG_0357

 After about an hour we wandered back to our hotel to get some well deserved rest!
+The first of our 4 days in Berlin was well and truly off to a great start!

 Berlin Trip Report: Day 2

-I’d read online that Check Point Charlie is a bit of a tourist trap now and not really that highly rated and I’m a bit sorry to say that this is true.
+I’d read online that Check Point Charlie is a bit of a tourist trap now and not really that highly rated and I’m sorry to say that this is true.
 There’s an “American” guard at the check point who for €2 will have a photo taken with you (why would you want this?)
 Or for another €2 you can have your passport stamped.
 It really is very tourist orientated.
 It’s worth seeing all the same, simply for it being a historic point, but that’s about it.
 We took a photo and then popped into the local Einstein Kaffee for a coffee and hot chocolate.

 The sign stating that you are entering American territory is original (I believe – don’t quote me on that though), but if that is true then I was pleased to see that.